jvkiran/testrepo/src/data/termsLaunch.md

 #### 1.2 Contact form

-We use MailChimp and by submitting forms, you acknowledge that the information you provide will be transferred to MailChimp for processing in accordance with their [Terms](https://mailchimp.com/legal/terms/) and [Privacy Policy](https://mailchimp.com/legal/privacy/).
-If you send enquiries to us via MailChimp contact form, your data entered into the contact form, including the stated contact data, are stored for the purpose of dealing with your enquiry and in case of additional enquiries.
-Subject to the terms of this Privacy Policy, those data will not be passed on without your permission.
+We use MailChimp and by submitting forms, you acknowledge and agree that the information you provide will be transferred to MailChimp for processing in accordance with their [Terms](https://mailchimp.com/legal/terms/) and [Privacy Policy](https://mailchimp.com/legal/privacy/).
+If you send enquiries to us via MailChimp's contact form, your data entered into the contact form, including the stated contact data, are stored for the purpose of dealing with your enquiry and in case of additional enquiries.

 #### 1.3 Newsletter